Kensington (SA)

 Table Chart PROFILE FAQ

-As of November 2025, the estimated population of the Kensington (SA) statistical area (Lv2) is around 1,834.
-This figure reflects an increase of 26 people since the 2021 Census, which reported a population of 1,808.
-The change is inferred from AreaSearch's estimation of 1,829 residents following examination of the latest ERP data release by the ABS in June 2024 and validation of one new address since the Census date.
-This level of population results in a density ratio of 3,460 persons per square kilometer, placing Kensington (SA) in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending in June 2024, Kensington (SA) demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Kensington (SA) is around 1,834.
+This reflects an increase of 26 people since the 2021 Census, which reported a population of 1,808.
+The change is inferred from AreaSearch's estimation of the resident population at 1,829 following examination of the latest ERP data release by the ABS (June 2024), and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 3,460 persons per square kilometer, placing Kensington in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Kensington has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, an above median population growth is anticipated for Kensington (SA) (SA2), with an expected increase of 328 persons by 2041, reflecting a total increase of 26.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As we examine future population trends, an above median population growth of national statistical areas is projected for Kensington, with the suburb expected to grow by 314 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 26.1% in total over the 17 years.

 Frequently Asked Questions - Population